Victoria's Secret: Marketing

-The mail order catalog was the primary form of marketing used by the company in the 1970s.
+Since the company's founding, the mail order catalog has been its main method of marketing.
 Early catalogs featured lingerie-clad models holding violins and glasses of sherry.
 Catalog marketing shifted towards female models accompanied by men for several years in the 1980s, a practice that was eventually abandoned by 1991.

 In the early 1980s, Victoria's Secret used FCB/Leber Katz Partners for the development of their brand, marketing, and advertising.
 In 1989, FCB/Leber Katz Partners and Victoria's Secret executed a national advertising campaign with a ten-page glossy insert in the November issue of Elle, Vogue, Vanity Fair, Victoria, House Beautiful, Bon Appétit, New Woman, and People magazines.
 Victoria's Secret used the insert to announce their expansion into the toiletries and fragrance business.
-Prior to the insert, the company's growth had been driven by their catalog, sporadic ads in fashion publications, and word of mouth.
+The catalog, sporadic ads in fashion magazines, and word of mouth had all contributed to the company's growth before the insert.

 Ed Razek joined in-house branding operations at the Limited in the 1980s and increasingly began to shape the marketing and branding at Victoria's Secret.
 However, Razek credited Wexner as the creative force behind much of the marketing.
 The company gained notoriety in the early 1990s after it began to hire supermodels for its advertising and fashion shows.
 Well-known models hired in the early 1990s included Stephanie Seymour, Karen Mulder, Yasmeen Ghauri, and Jill Goodacre.
 The models helped the brand gain an audience and were soon featured in televised commercials.

-The Victoria's Secret Fashion Show was a major marketing tool used by L Brands from 1995 to 2018.
-The show was a mix of "beautiful models scantily clad in lingerie" and A-list entertainers that over time became "less about fashion and more about show".
+From 1995 to 2018, L Brands used the Victoria's Secret Fashion Show as a significant marketing tool.
+The show was a mix of "beautiful models scantily clad in lingerie" and A-list entertainers that, over time, became "less about fashion and more about show".
 The 2000 fashion show in France was produced with the help of Harvey Weinstein.